When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 My favorite place to visit in California in January is Joshua Tree National Park.

-While the park is stunning year-round, the summers are generally painfully hot, while the winters are temperate and perfect for enjoying the hikes that work their way through the park.
+While the park is stunning year-round.
+The summers are generally painfully hot, while the winters are temperate and perfect for enjoying the myriad hikes that wind through the park.
 Joshua Tree also makes a great weekend vacation from San Diego.

 There is a good variety of hikes in Joshua Tree that range from a few hundred yards to several mile treks.